mariaphilo2024/GeoStem-Documentation/Introduction/Introducion.md

+## Overview of GeoStem System

+GeoStem is a comprehensive bunker procurement platform designed to simplify and automate the fuel acquisition process for ships.
+It streamlines the coordination between customers, executives, and fuel sellers, ensuring efficient communication, smooth workflows, and accurate financial management.
+The system is divided into four key modules: Inquiry, Claims, Invoice, and Report and Analytics.

+**Inquiry**: Create, send, and manage fuel inquiries with sellers.
+**Claims:** Handle and resolve fuel quality or quantity discrepancies.
+**Invoice:** Manage invoice approvals, generation, and payment tracking.
+**Report and Analytics:** Provide insights and reports for better decision-making.
+GeoStem simplifies the end-to-end fuel procurement workflow, enabling seamless collaboration between customers, executives, and sellers.

 ## Introduction
 The **GEOSTEM** project is built on the **ABP (ASP.NET Boilerplate Platform)**.
 ABP is an open-source application framework built on top of .NET.
 ABP enforces a layered architecture including Application, Domain, Infrastructure, and Presentation layers promoting clean separation of concerns and making it easier to manage dependencies and maintain code.
 It supports **Domain-Driven Design (DDD)** principles and offers guidance for defining entities, value objects, and domain services. .
 ABP allows to develop applications as a collection of independent modules, which makes it easy to add, replace, or extend functionality.
 Modules can be reused across multiple projects, and ABP provides a set of pre-built modules to accelerate development.